Tips and Tricks

 During the spring of 2020, we made a series of videos and blog posts about a variety of training topics.
 Learn tips to train your dog at home, get ideas on curbing unwanted behaviors and watch videos on fun “party tricks” you and your dog can use to impress all your friends!
 Read the blog posts and watch the videos on this page or visit our YouTube Channel for more.

-May 15: Trick – Fun with a Yoga Mat
+TRICK – Fun with a Yoga Mat

+This is a really fun one!
 The yoga mat trick puts your dog’s nose to work.
 It is a great way to introduce dogs of all ages to a novel object that will help them gain confidence and build problem solving skills.

 What you will need: